jaysylvester/citizen/README.md

       });
     };

 The emitter should emit a "ready" event when the controller has accomplished its task.
-This lets the server know it's time to send the response.
+This lets the server know it's okay to proceed.

 The second argument in the emitter is an object containing any data you want to pass back to citizen, including the view context.
 All the content you want to render in your view should be passed to citizen within an object called `content`, as shown above.
-Additional objects can be passed to citizen to perform other functions, which are described later in this document.
+Additional objects can be passed to citizen to perform other directives, which are described later in this document.

 We haven't discussed the `context` argument yet.
 This argument contains any output that's been generated by the request up to this point.
-There are various events that can populate this argument, which is then passed to your controller so you can access it.
+There are various events that can populate this argument with content and directives, which is then passed to your controller so you can access that content.
 More on this later.

 Here's a simple model: